hcnode/alex-proxy/README.md

  there are two ways to bind other ip to your pc/device, then the binded ip's pc can view your pc/device's http traffic

  * visit http://server-ip:8008 in your pc/device which you want to bind, click "管理ip绑定", type the ip you want to bind in the input, then enter.
- * visit http://server-ip:8008 in your pc/device which you want to be binded, click "显示二维码", then use the binded pc/device to scan the qrcode
+ * visit http://server-ip:8008 in your pc/device which you want to be binded, then use the binded pc/device to scan the qrcode which shown in page

 # Screenshots